vitillo/yampl/README.md

 # YAMPL

-YAMPL (Yet Another Message Passing Library) provides a simple abstraction of inter-process & inter-thread communication channel patterns for Linux.
-The supported patterns are:
+YAMPL (Yet Another Message Passing Library) provides a simple abstraction of inter-process & inter-thread communication channels.
-* **Producer - Consumer:** A producer sends data to a receiver;
-* **Client - Server:** A client sends a request to a server and receives a reply back;

-A channel allows to send and receive data on it.
-Receives are blocking while sends are buffered and block only when the buffer is filled up.
-Each end of a channel is attached to a socket, i.e. for the **Client - Server** pattern there are one or more **ClientSocket**s and one or more **ServerSocket**s.
+A channel allows to send and receive data over it.
+Receives are blocking while sends are buffered and block only when the internal buffer is filled up.
+Each end of a channel is attached to a socket:

- A channel has a certain topology, i.e. in the case of the **Producer - Consumer** pattern the options are:
-* **One to One:** One producer and one consumer;
-* **One to Many:** One producer and many consumer; messages are handed over with a roundrobin policy;
-* **Many to One:** Many producers and one consumer:
-* **Many to Many:** Many producers and many consumers;
+* **ClientSocket:** a ***ClientSocket*** can be connected to at most a single ***ServerSocket*** through a channel;
+* **ServerSocket:** a ***ServerSocket*** can be connected to zero ore more ***ClientSocket***s through a channel;

+The implementation determines at run-time the best communication strategy possible in order to reduce the latency and increase the bandwidth for the current communication pattern.

 ## Build, Test & Install
 ``` bash